leangjia/blender_docs/manual/modeling/modifiers/deform/hooks.rst

       The setting reverses the weight values of the group.

-Radius
-   The size of the hooks influence.
 Strength
    Adjust this hooks influence on the vertices, were (0.0 to 1.0) (no change to fully follows the hook).

    Since multiple hooks can work on the same vertices, you can weight the influence of a hook using this property.

-Falloff Type
-   This can be used to adjust the kind of influence curve that the hook has on the mesh.
-   You can also define a custom curve to get a much higher level of control.
-Uniform Falloff
-   This setting is useful when using hooks on scaled objects, especially in cases where non-uniform scale would stretch the result of the hook.

-   This is especially useful for lattices, where it is common to use non-uniform scaling.

 The following settings are only available in Edit Mode: